Windows 11, Windows 10 and earlier versions

 Windows 11 is now offered to "compatible PC's"

 The good news is Windows 11 works really well, and installation is very straightforward - and free.
 However .. many PCs will not have components that meet the new requirements.
 In some cases your PC may just need some minor adjustments (updating and turning on security features).
-The other good news is that

 Should I upgrade to W11 if its offered?